hpopp/kurpo-bot/README.md

 ### Liveness

-A TCP liveness socket is available on port 4321.
+A TCP liveness socket is available on port `HEALTHCHECK_PORT` (default 4321) in production releases.

 ### Configuring SSL for Database Connections